ethan-shanahan/aiida-fans-tutorial/README.md

 ## Usage

-Assuming you have FANS, python, venv, and pip installed on a linux system, the recommended way to use this tutorial is by creating a virtual environment in this directory with the following command:
+Assuming you have FANS, python 3.13, venv, and pip installed on a linux system, the recommended way to use this tutorial is by creating a virtual environment in this directory with the following command:

 ```
-python3 -m venv .venv
+python -m venv .venv
 ```
 Then activate this environment like so: